NaliniRaghav/Raghavendra_Nalini_FoodDeliveryApp_Capstone_FrontEnd/README.md

 A special thank you to my instructors at Per Scholas (https://perscholas.org/):

-- Mr. Colton Wright and Mr. Abraham E. Tavarez – MERN class teachers, for their invaluable guidance and technical support.
+- Mr. Colton Wright and Mr. Abraham E. Tavarez – MERN instructors, for their invaluable guidance and technical support.